Allegations of United States support for the Khmer Rouge: U.S. diplomatic support

 According to journalist Elizabeth Becker, former U.S. National Security Advisor (NSA) Zbigniew Brzezinski "claims that he concocted the idea of persuading Thailand to cooperate fully with China in its efforts to rebuild the Khmer Rouge.
 In the spring of 1979, Brzezinski says, he used the visit of Thailand's foreign minister to press forward his plans."
-Becker has quoted Brzezinski as saying "I encouraged the Chinese to support Pol Pot.
-I encouraged the Thai to help the D.K.
-[Democratic Kampuchea] ... we could never support him but China could."
-However, in 1998, Brzezinski stated: "The Chinese were aiding Pol Pot, but without any help or arrangement from the United States.
+In 1998, in an open letter to The New York Times, Brzezinski stated: "The Chinese were aiding Pol Pot, but without any help or arrangement from the United States.
 Moreover, we told the Chinese explicitly that in our view Pol Pot was an abomination and that the United States would have nothing to do with him—directly or indirectly."
-In a New York Times obituary for Brzezinski after his death in 2017, he was described as "tacitly encouraging" China's backing of the Khmer Rouge.
+However, in 1980 Brzezinski said that "I encouraged the Chinese to support Pol Pot.
+I encouraged the Thai to help the [Khmer Rouge] [...] we could never support [Pol Pot] but China could."
+In Brzezinski's obituary published in The New York Times after his death in 2017, he was described as "tacitly encouraging" China's backing of the Khmer Rouge.
+China trained Khmer Rouge soldiers on its soil during 1979–1986 (if not later), "stationed military advisers with Khmer Rouge troops as late as 1990", and "supplied at least $1 billion in military aid" during the 1980s.

-In November 1975, U.S. NSA and Secretary of State Henry Kissinger told the Thai foreign minister: "You should tell the Cambodians that we will be friends with them.
+In November 1975, U.S. National Security Advisor and Secretary of State Henry Kissinger told the Thai foreign minister: "You should tell the Cambodians that we will be friends with them.
 They are murderous thugs but we won't let that stand in our way."
 In a 1998 interview, Kissinger said: "some countries, the Chinese in particular supported Pol Pot as a counterweight to the Vietnamese supported people and We at least tolerated it."
 Kissinger said he didn't approve of this due to the genocide and said he "would not have dealt with Pol Pot for any purpose whatsoever."
 He further said: "The Thais and the Chinese did not want a Vietnamese-dominated Indochina.
 We didn't want the Vietnamese to dominate.
 I don't believe we did anything for Pol Pot.
 But I suspect we closed our eyes when some others did something for Pol Pot."

-Cambodian leader Norodom Sihanouk, when asked about charges of opportunism in May 1987 ("your critics would say ... that you would sleep with the Devil to achieve your end"), replied: "As far as devils are concerned, the U.S.A. also supports the Khmer Rouge.
-Even before the forming of the Coalition Government in 1982, the U.S. each year voted in favor of the Khmer Rouge regime. ...
+Cambodian leader Norodom Sihanouk, when asked about charges of opportunism in May 1987 ("your critics would say [...] that you would sleep with the Devil to achieve your end"), replied: "As far as devils are concerned, the U.S.A. also supports the Khmer Rouge.
+Even before the forming of the Coalition Government in 1982, the U.S. each year voted in favor of the Khmer Rouge regime. [...]
 The U.S.A. says that it is against the Khmer Rouge, that it is pro-Sihanouk, pro-Son Sann.
 But the devils, they are there [laughs] with Sihanouk and Son Sann."